Life events

 What help can you offer me?

 We understand that worrying about money and your mortgage can affect your mental health.
 Please let us know if you need support managing your mortgage or you just want to talk to us.
 We’ll work with you to see how we can help.
-This could mean changing how often we contact you, the way we contact you, or arranging for someone to talk to us on your behalf – visit our Third Party Authority page for details.
+This could mean changing how often we contact you, the way we contact you, or arranging for someone to talk to us on your behalf – visit our third party authority page for details.

 You can also manage your mortgage or ask us any questions using your hub.
 Once you’ve registered, it’s available seven days a week, at a time that suits you.